Tyalgum, NSW, 2484

 - Big Volcano Activities & Attractions Directory

 Hikers and cyclists with strong legs (to handle the many hills) can stay at the Tyalgum Hotel and other nearby accommodation, including renovated farm cottages and homes.

 Tyaglum Camping Ground is located at the Tyalgum Showground, and is managed by the local volunteer committee.
-Powered and unpowered camping sites are available, with basic amenities onsite.
+Powered and unpowered camping sites are available, with recently upgraded toilet, shower and laundry amenities onsite.
+An extensive coverd camp kitchen is also available.
 Phone 0490 780 181 or (02) 6679 3569.

 It's popular with camping and caravanner groups, and booked out during the music festival weekend.

 Stroll into the arts and crafts shops dotted along the main street for local handicrafts and homewares, or enjoy fresh from the oven treats with your coffee at Flutterbies Cottage Cafe, a coffee and gift shop situated in the "Old Bakery" building circa 1926.